Google Play Parental Controls: How to Block Mature Apps & Media

 Conclusion

 Parents want to keep kids safe on their devices and not let them see or hear inappropriate images or language.
-Being aware of ESRB and Google Play ratings can help parents determine what is safe for their kids and setting Google Play restrictions can start to filter what students have access to on their personal devices.
+Being aware of ESRB and Google Play ratings can help parents determine what is safe for their kids and they can start to filter what their students have access to on their personal devices when they turn parental controls on and set Google Play restrictions.

 Since social media is dependent on user contributions, filters cannot block all inappropriate content and families must have open conversations about what is appropriate and what to do if students come across something that is inappropriate.